 Here are some frequently asked questions regarding Pennsylvania’s Breeding Fund Program.
 For additional information, contact the Pennsylvania Horse Breeders Association.

-A Thoroughbred foal born in the state of Pennsylvania and registered as such with the Jockey Club is eligible for Pennsylvania-Bred registration with the PHBA if one of the following conditions is met:
+A Thoroughbred foal born in the State of Pennsylvania and registered as such with the Jockey Club is eligible for Pennsylvania-Bred registration with the PHBA if one of the following conditions is met:

 3. What is the procedure for registering a PA-Bred?